vdhicts/hihaho-api-client/README.md

 Easy HiHaHo REST API client.

 Not all endpoints are currently implemented, feel free to add them or create an issue when you need help implementing the endpoint.
-It's also possible to make custom requests with the client.
+It's also possible to extend the client.

 ## Requirements

-This package requires at least PHP 7.4 and uses Guzzle.
+This package requires at least PHP 7.4.

 ## Installation